- This event has passed.

 Objective – The goal of the pitch is to define the idea or concept by explaining a product, service or value proposition in a short duration of time (5 minutes).
 This is not a sales pitch, but a description of the validity of the business idea.

 Introduction – Participants are encouraged to introduce their team members and the problem their business is trying to solve.

-Time – There are 5 minutes allocated to each participant and 4 minutes allowed for questions and answers with the judges.
-Time will be tracked and the presentation will be cut off at the end of the allotted time.
+Time – There are 5 minutes allocated to each participant and 3 minutes allowed for questions and answers with the judges.
+Time will be tracked and attributed to the overall scoring of the participant.
+The presentation will be cut off at the end of the allotted time.

 Things to consider when creating the Business Pitch Competition presentation:

 -PLAN CONTENT: Clear and thorough with supporting information, research & analysis.

 -INNOVATIVENESS: Is the idea distinctly creative or different from other products/services on the market OR in the community?